Last Updated on

 Mexico is a wonderfully vibrant country that really has something for everyone.
 From it’s beautiful scenery to the friendly locals, Mexico has it all.
 So, whether you’re looking for places to stay in punta mita or any other part of the country, there are a few things you should know about Mexico before you visit.

-It’s Home to More Than 30 UNESCO Sites
+1. It’s Home to More Than 30 UNESCO Sites

 Mexico is full to the brim of historical places in fact, it’s home to 34 UNESCO heritage sites that are all well worth visiting.
 El Vizcaíno, for example, is an amazing reserve, Michoacán is home to a stunning butterfly reserve, and there are also many ancient ruins that are not to be missed.

-The Local Dishes are Delicious
+2. The Local Dishes are Delicious

 While many people will be keen to tuck into some locally made tacos on their vacation, this country has so much more to offer.
-Mexico is home to some amazing food and each region has its own specialities.
+Mexico is home to some amazing food and each region has its own specialties.
 In some parts of Mexico, you’ll come across dishes that were inspired by the ancient Mayans that are definitely worth a try.

-Mexico is Safer than you Think
+3. Mexico is Safer than you Think

 Mexico is often portrayed as a drug-filled country that people should stay away from, however, this couldn’t be further from the truth.
 While there are areas that you should avoid, much like in any country around the globe, there are also some very safe areas too.
 The areas that tend to be safer than other parts of the country are those that are most popular with tourists.
 Try to stay somewhere where you know they’ll be plenty of tourists around.
 Do a bit of research and find out where is safe to visit, chances are you’ll have a great vacation that’s one to remember.

-Wear Garments Made from Cotton and Linen
+4. Wear Garments Made from Cotton and Linen

 Materials such as these help your body to breathe as they allow the sweat your body produces when you’re hot and the heat from your body to pass through them.
 If you wear clothes such as polyester and many other synthetics you’re likely to feel far too hot as your body heat will be trapped.

-You Should not Drink Tap Water
+5. You Should not Drink Tap Water

 Do what the locals do and avoid drinking Mexican tap water.
 Many places around the world do not have clean tap water, and Mexico is one of them.
 If you decide to eat in a restaurant avoid buying drinks that come with ice or simply ask for no ice.

-Travelling by Bus is Cheap and Safe
+6. Travelling by Bus is Cheap and Safe

 Travelling around Mexico by bus is generally a very cheap and safe way to travel.
 The first class and executive class buses are usually completely air-conditioned, and they often show movies to passengers who are travelling long distances.

-You may Land in Cancun or Mexico City
+7. You may Land in Cancun or Mexico City

 With more than 34 million people landing at Benito Juárez airport, Mexico city, just under 17 million people landed in Cancun airport.
 The airports can be very busy, but they’re usually pretty good too.
 When you land in either airport just take your time to get around.

-The Cheapest Times to Visit Mexico
+8. The Cheapest Times to Visit Mexico

 While you may be tempted to visit Mexico when the sun is at its hottest, it’s generally a lot cheaper if you visit in the late spring or early autumn.
 Accommodation is usually cheaper at these times of the year as are entry tickets to various attractions.
-Please note that Hurricane season tends to run between June and October, so you may want to avoid staying near the coast when it hits.

 Now you know a little bit more about Mexico and what you should and shouldn’t do you know what to expect.
 Enjoy your time in Mexico and enjoy a vacation you’ll never forget.